Can I modify my Queensland body corporate unit?

 The lot owner is generally entitled to make modifications that are solely contained within the lot and that are non structural in nature.
 The by-laws should also be checked to make sure that there are no specific rules in regard to the change being considered.
-For modifications that are permitted, lot owners have an obligation to inform the Body Corporate where the lot improvements may impact the premium for reinstatement insurance.
+A recent trend is for a by-law requiring body corporate approval so that the committee can impose reasonable conditions in relation to how the renovations (but not what non structural renovations) will be carried out.
+For modifications that are permitted, lot owners have an obligation to inform the body corporate where the lot improvements may impact the premium for reinstatement insurance.

 Owners in top floor units can benefit from ceiling insulation.
 Other owners can not derive that benefit.
 Consequently, insulating the area immediately above the lot would need to be paid for by the lot owner.
 Additionally, the insulation would need to be placed on common property and not within the boundary structure of the lot.

 Owners need to seek permission from the body corporate to carry out this work.
 Here is an extract from the Qld Small Schemes regulation outlining the process for bodies corporate regulated by that scheme –

 - (1)The body corporate may, if asked by an owner of a lot, authorise the owner to make an improvement to the common property for the benefit of the owner’s lot.

 - (2) The improvement must be authorised by ordinary resolution of the body corporate unless—

 - (a) the improvement is a minor improvement; and